julionovoa/airbnb-seattle/README.md

-# Airbnb - Victoria, BC
+# Airbnb @ Seattle
-Data manipulation and analysis of the Airbnb dataset compiled on 29 September 2021.
+Data analysis of the Airbnb dataset of Seattle.